-11The results are robust to assigning based on the latter half of the year.
+15The results are robust to assigning based on the latter half of the year (available upon request).

-12Berg et al. (2020) document that some vendors may retroactively update ESG ratings to better predict future firm performance.
-In Appendix A.4, we replicate their analysis and find no significant correlation between Bloomberg ES ratings and subsequent stock returns.
+16Berg, Fabisik and Sautner (2020) document that some vendors may retroactively update ESG ratings to better predict future firm performance.
+In Appendix A.3, we replicate their analysis and find no significant correlation between Bloomberg ES ratings and subsequent stock returns.